Partition Coefficient

 K can be lowered by changing the temperature at which the vial is equilibrated or by changing the composition of the sample matrix.
 In the case of ethanol, K can be lowered from 1355 to 328 by raising the temperature of the vial from 40°C to 80°C.

-The partition coefficient may also be changed by adding salts or by changing the Phase Ratio.
+The partition coefficient may also be changed by adding salts or by changing the phase ratio.
 These will be examined in the next two sections.

 Adding Inorganic Salts